| by Steve

 material finished in 16:9 format may be applied directly as

+an SDTV product.
 Major manufacturers of professional video camera equipment

 such as Sony, Panasonic, Ikegami, Philips and others offer